rajpriyanid-creator/setu-/README.md

 | `Setu-demo.html` | Interactive, clickable product demo — every screen, both role views, and the live AI features described below |
 | `README.md` | This file |

-The full platform pitch deck and Stage 1 proposal are part of the hackathon submission but aren't tracked in this repo.
+The full platform pitch deck ([linked above](#links)) and demo video are part of the hackathon submission and live outside this repo.

-> *If you're submitting those separately (Drive/portal link), consider adding them here so anyone landing on the repo can find the complete picture:*
-> - `Setu_Platform_Deck.pptx` — full platform pitch deck (problem, architecture, feature areas, comparison, roadmap)
-> - `Setu_Stage1_Proposal.docx` — written Stage 1 proposal (problem, solution, technical approach, data model)
-> - `Setu_Stage1_Deck.pptx` — original Stage 1 submission deck

 ---